Pray for Light or Pray for Faith?

 The above definition is accurate.
 How do I know?
 I have read the great mystics (Juan de la Cruz, Teresa de Avila et al., and the best of the commentators Augustin Poulain and Reginald Garrigou-Lagrange, to mention just two.
 An article of mine on Poulain here.)

 I hasten to point out that while the experiencing of an inner locution cannot be doubted, at least while it is occurring, one reasonably can and perhaps ought to doubt the source of the experience.
 I petitioned the Lord for light (knowledge, enlightenment, understanding), and I ‘received’ an ‘answer.’
 But from whom?
 From the Lord?
 Which lord?
 Lord Krishna?
 Lord Jesus Christ?
 That it was Jesus cannot be read off from the experience itself.
 Such a reading goes beyond the phenomenology of the experience.
 On another occasion, while in deep meditation, I ‘heard’ the locution, “I want to tear you apart.”
 Presumably that was not from Jesus Christ or any good denizen of the Unseen Order.
 But neither does it follow that it was from a demonic agent.
 The experience qua experience is neutral on the question whether there are any demonic agents.
-On a third occasion, during a solitary desert hike, pondering a certain course of action, the ‘message’ was: I am with you as I was ascending the trail to Miner’s Saddle in the Western Superstitions.
+On a third occasion, during a solitary desert hike, pondering a certain course of action, the ‘message’ was: I am with you.
 As far as the phenomenology shows, that ‘message’ could have been from Christ or it could have been from a demon impersonating Christ or from the depths of my own psyche.

 II

 The above is preliminary to my title question.
 Spelled out, what I am asking myself is whether I should be praying for light (infused contemplation, verification of faith contents, objective certainty) or praying instead for a deepening of faith, and a strengthening of the will to go forward by faith, That I pray at all shows that I have some faith.
 (Can you imagine Richard Dawkins or Galen Strawson or Daniel Dennett or David Stove praying while they are or were healthy?
 When Stove got sick and near death, his stridently cocksure atheistic convictions began to totter.)
-Pondering this question, I imagined a conversation between me and God (What follows is of course not a report of an inner locution, but a made-up story.)
+Pondering the question of whether I should be praying for infused contemplation or for a deepening of faith while remaining (relatively speaking) ‘in the dark,’ I imagined a conversation between me and God.
+What follows is of course not a report of an inner locution, but a made-up story.

 I pray, “Give me light, Lord!”
 The Lord replies: